 This article will help you to diagnose a BAD throttle position sensor on your 3.2L 93-99 Isuzu Amigo, Rodeo, Trooper or Honda Passport.

 This is a simple multimeter test that's done in Volts DC mode.
-No Scan Tool's required.
+No scan tool is required.

 To help you navigate this article a little easier, here are its contents at a glance:

 - Important Tips And Suggestions.

 - How Does The Throttle Position Sensor Work?

 - TEST 1: Testing The Throttle Position Signal.